 ENV 389 American Literature and Environmental Imagination (A).
 This interdisciplinary course explores American environmental writing from both scientific and literary perspectives and investigates the relationship between natural science, natural history and environmental literature.
 Examines how subjective and objective investigations of the natural world enrich one another and lead to a more complete sense of place.
 Course includes lectures, discussions, group presentations and field exercises emphasizing description, measurement and aesthetic response.
 3 Cr.

 ENV 400 Plant Diversity (A).
-Prerequisite: ENV 303.
+(Prerequisites ENV 202, 204, 303).
 Introduction to the diversity of plants from an evolutionary perspective to taxonomic and botanical characteristics.
 Laboratory and field work surveys plant structures and principles of plant classifications and identification from the cellular to organismal level.
 Projects include plant collection and preservation, plant propagation, plant reproduction, and review and presentation of botanical literature.
 4 Cr.
 Even Fall.

 ENV 404 Stream Ecology (A).
-Introduction to stream ecology.
+(Prerequisites ENV 202, 204, and 303 with min grade C-).
+Multiple Course fees: Introduction to stream ecology.
 Topics include geomorphology, hydrology, stream chemistry and temperature, nutrient spiraling, trophic interactions, primary production, stream invertebrate ecology, stream vertebrate ecology, biodiversity in streams, stream habitat diversity, and stream management and restoration.
 4 Cr.
+Even Fall.

 ENV 406 Wildlife Ecology (A,Y).
-Prerequisite: ENV 303.
+(Prerequisite ENV 202, 204, 303).
 Introduction to the scientific study of wildlife biology.
 Lecture topics include population ecology, behavior, nutrition, disease, habitat management, predator prey systems, economics, and the human dimensions of wildlife management.
 Laboratories and field work include radio telemetry, census methods, aging white-tailed deer, and computer modeling.
 4 Cr.
 Even Fall.